What does “Economically Disadvantaged” mean?

 As per Louisiana Board of Elementary and Secondary Education’s Bulletin 126, a student is determined to be “Economically Disadvantaged” if (s)he meets any one of the following criteria:

-Economically Disadvantaged Pupil—any pupil about whom at least one of the following indicators is true:
+Economically Disadvantaged Pupil—any pupil about whom any of the the following indicators are true:

 Lycée Français de la Nouvelle-Orléans grants priority in the OneApp lottery to children who meet any of the above criteria.
 To benefit from the “Economically Disadvantaged” priority, supported documentation must be provided by the OneApp deadlines.